Electronic fluency device: Delayed auditory feedback

 The effect of delayed auditory feedback (DAF) in reducing stuttering has been noted since the 1950s.
-A DAF user hears his or her voice in headphones, delayed a fraction of a second.
+A DAF user hears their voice in headphones, delayed a fraction of a second.
 Typical delays are in the 50 millisecond to 200 millisecond range.
 In stutterers, DAF may produce slow, prolonged but fluent speech.
 In the 1960s to 1980s, DAF was mainly used to train prolongation and fluency.
 As the stutterer masters fluent speech skills at a slow speaking rate, the delay is reduced in stages, gradually increasing speaking rate, until the person can speak fluently at a normal speaking rate.
 It was not until the 1990s that research began to focus on DAF in isolation.
 Recent studies have moved from longer delays to shorter delays in the 50 millisecond to 75 millisecond range, and have found that speakers can maintain fast rates and achieve increased fluency at these delays.
 Delayed auditory feedback presented binaurally (i.e. in both ears) is more effective than that presented in monaurally, or in one ear only.

 Frequency-altered feedback

-Pitch-shifting frequency-altered auditory feedback (FAF) changes the pitch at which the user hears his or her voice.
+Pitch-shifting frequency-altered auditory feedback (FAF) changes the pitch at which the user hears their voice.
 Varying pitch from quarter, half or full octave shift typically results in 55–74% decreases stuttering in short reading tasks.
 Individuals differ as to direction and extent of the pitch shift required to maximally reduce stuttering.
 In studies that gave longer exposure to FAF and used more meaningful daily life tasks such as generating a monologue, only some participants experienced a reduction in stuttering.
 Initial claims that AAF was more powerful than FAF in reducing stuttering have not been supported by subsequent research.
 FAF is, like DAF, more effective when presented binaurally.
-In the last years a number of smart phone apps have been developed that implement DAF/FAF as software and are much cheaper than the special hardware devices, see External links.
+In the last years a number of smart phone apps have been developed that implement DAF/FAF as software and are much cheaper than the special hardware devices.